- refers to accidental death and dismemberment insurance coverage.

 - enrollment in health insurance coverage that is restricted to a specific group of individuals, usually employees and their dependents.

 - an insurance company guarantees the coverage an employee requests up to a fixed limit without requiring information about health status and other underwriting (insurance company evaluation) processes.
 Offered only to new hires or when a new plan is introduced.

 - health care providers and facilities who have signed an agreement with the insurance carrier to participate in that company's directory of service providers.
 Moda plans may have financial incentives for members using an in-network provider, such as negotiated lower fees and higher levels of insurance coverage; i.e., 80% vs. 50% of charges.

 - OEBB medical plans through Moda include lower co-pays for office visits related to the management of chronic conditions such as asthma, heart conditions (including congestive heart failure, cholesterol, high blood pressure) and diabetes.

 - health insurance secured and purchased by an individual, not associated with

 - Mandatory Benefit:

-- a benefit paid by PCC that requires 100% participation of eligible employees such as the college basic life/AD&D program.
-You will see the premiums for Basic coverage on your MyOEBB benefit summary; these premiums for Basic Life, ADD and LTD coverage are completely paid by PCC.
+- a benefit provided by PCC that requires 100% participation of eligible employees, such as the basic life/AD&D program.
+Premiums for Basic coverage are shown on your MyOEBB benefit summary and on your pay statement; premiums for these benefits (Basic Life, ADD, LTD and EAP coverage) are completely paid by PCC.

 - Open Enrollment: